michiel/jsonapi-rust/README.md

     cargo audit ; echo $?

-### Changes and changelog generation
+## Contributing

-Commit messages are written using [conventional](https://github.com/conventional-changelog/conventional-changelog/blob/a5505865ff3dd710cf757f50530e73ef0ca641da/conventions/angular.md) format.
+Contributions are welcome.
+Please add tests and write commit messages using using [conventional](https://github.com/conventional-changelog/conventional-changelog/blob/a5505865ff3dd710cf757f50530e73ef0ca641da/conventions/angular.md) format.
 The Changelog is updated using the [clog](https://github.com/clog-tool/clog-cli) tool.
 The configuration is found in `.clog.toml`.

+The current configuration works for commit messages prefixed with `feat:`, `bug:`, `test:`, `doc:` and `refactor:`.